Regular Season – Adding Players

 he:

-In a league where any of these players are on the free
+non-affiliated minor leagues.
+If any of these players are on the free

-agent list, they are immediately removed, without notice or
+all, they are immediately removed, without notice or

-announcement to the league.
+announcement.
 If one of these players is on a

 roster, he will remain on that roster until the team owner